ringecosystem/msgport/README.md

     b.
 Through lineRegistry contract: `lineRegistry.getLine(string protocolName)`

-    or

-    c.
-Through the sdk, please refer to the [Msgport API](https://github.com/darwinia-network/feestimi/blob/main/README.md) for more information.

-2. Retrieve the fee and adapter `params` from the [Msgport API](https://github.com/darwinia-network/feestimi/blob/main/README.md)
+2. Retrieve the `fee` and adapter `params` from the [Msgport API](https://github.com/darwinia-network/darwinia-msgport-api/blob/main/README.md)

 3. Send the message using the following parameters